stevenchadburrow/AcolyteHandPICd/README.md

 The main reason for leaving the 6502 / 65816 microprocessor is that the PIC allows you to program in C.  Although I have become pretty good at programming in 6502 assembly, I prefer using C because it is 'my native language'.
 The goal for this project is to make a fairly cheap, stand-alone computer that will play (multiplayer) video games, like two-player Tetris.

 I am already thinking of additional upgrades though!
 I recently added an audio breakout board, so it is now capable of making simple sound effects.
+I also added an SDcard and have been able to re-write the flash memory in the PIC with code from the SDcard.